anupam-tiwari/EarthXHacks/README.md

 ## Introduction
-Web server using a Raspberry Pi and DHT22 sensor to graph the humidity and temperature in my apartment over time.
+Web server using a Raspberry Pi and DHT22 sensor to graph the humidity and temperature in oceans over time.
 The data can be accessed over a web browser.

 Skills I learned during this project:
 - Setup the minimal Raspbian operating system to the RPi, called Minibian